 Time is a crucial factor in the first few hours of a stroke (acute phase) as an average of 2 million neurons die every minute.
-Treatments aimed at recovering blood flow should be used in the acute phase.
-These treatments are:
+Treatments aimed at recovering blood flow should be used up to 24 hours after the stroke.

 Until recently the only effective treatment in the acute phase of stroke was administration of a thrombolytic agent to try and dissolve the blood clot and save some of the brain tissue susceptible to death.
 This treatment must be administered in the first 4.5 hours after a stroke and only to patients for whom the technique is not contraindicated (the main contraindication is any situation that increases the possibility of haemorrhage as it represents the foremost complication of thrombolytic treatment).

 Five large studies have been published worldwide in the last 12 months.
 One of them was the REVASCAT study in Catalonia that demonstrated the effectiveness of mechanical thrombectomy in patients who suffered a severe stroke due to obstruction of one of the brain’s main arteries.
 A catheter is introduced in an artery in the groin and used to transport a stent, a small mesh tube, to the blocked artery in order to trap the blood clot in the stent’s mesh and subsequently remove it from the circulatory system.